Tiffin Dragons: Media

-Football and basketball broadcasts can be heard on WTUD TUDragonradio.com and Coast Country 100.9 WMJK and feature broadcast professionals Russell Snyder and Matt Kibler.
-Full hour feature programs Dragon Nation and Dragon Nation Live can also be heard on WTUD the second Monday of each month.
-Coaches shows can be heard weekdays on WTUD, featuring coaches and student-athletes.
+Football and basketball broadcasts can be heard on WTUD TUDragonradio.com and Coast Country 100.9 WMJK, featuring broadcast professionals Russell Snyder and Matt Kibler.
+Full-hour feature programs Dragon Nation and Dragon Nation Live can also be heard on WTUD on the second Monday of each month.
+Coaches' shows featuring coaches and student-athletes can be heard on weekdays on WTUD.